Biological classification-Five Kingdom System

 Five kingdom classification

-The main members of the Kingdom Monera is bacteria.
+The main members of the Kingdom Monera are bacteria.

-- Since only bacteria are prokaryotic which lacking a true nucleus, i.e. without a nuclear membrane, Monera is the only prokaryotic kingdom.
+- Since only bacteria are prokaryotic and lacks a true nucleus, i.e. without a nuclear membrane, Monera is the only prokaryotic kingdom.

 - Bacteria were the first cellular organisms to evolve on the planet earth after life originated around 3.5 billion years ago and were the only cellular organisms on earth for almost the next two billion years.